-The District must establish policies and procedures that ensure the protection of parents' rights related to confidentiality of student records.
+The District has established policies and procedures that ensure the protection of parents' rights related to access to and confidentiality of student records.
 (Ed.
-Code, § 49069; 5 Cal.
-Code Regs. § 431.)
-CUSD policies and procedures regarding student records can be found at Board Policy and Administrative Regulation 7101.
-Policies and procedures must be consistent with State and federal laws and regulations, including the Family Educational Rights and Privacy Act of 1974 (FERPA) and corresponding California statutes and regulations, including sections 49060 et seq., of the California Education Code and sections 430 et seq., of Title 5 of the California Code of Regulations.
-Procedures should describe the required notice to parents, right to access student records, record-keeping procedures, retention and destruction of student records, and requests for amendment of student records.
+Code, § 49060 et seq.; 5 Cal.
+Code Regs. § 430 et seq.)
+DISTRICT policies and procedures regarding student records can be found at Board Policy and Administrative Regulation 5125 and 5125.1.
+These policies and procedures are consistent with State and federal laws and regulations, including the Family Educational Rights and Privacy Act of 1974 (FERPA) and corresponding California statutes and regulations, including sections 49060 et seq., 56504, and 56515 et seq. of the California Education Code and sections 430 et seq., of Title 5 of the California Code of Regulations.
+Procedures describe the required notice to parents, right to access student records, record-keeping procedures, retention and destruction of student records, and requests for amendment of student records.

 The District is committed to protecting the privacy and confidentiality of student records.
-All personally identifiable information about students is confidential and covered by the rules of access set forth above, by District policy and by both federal and State law.
-The District shall adhere to these rules.
+All personally identifiable information (PII) about students is confidential and covered by the rules of access set forth in the District's Board Policies and Administrative Regulations, and federal and State law.
+The District adheres to these rules.
 Unless otherwise required or permitted by law, the District shall allow access to student records only to persons for whom the parent of the student has executed written consent specifying the records to be released and identifying the persons to whom the records may be released.